getsentry/sentry-python/CONTRIBUTING.md

 pytest -rs tests/integrations/flask/  # Replace "flask" with the specific integration you wish to test
 ```

 **Hint:** Tests of integrations need additional dependencies.
-The switch `-rs` will show you why tests where skipped and what dependencies you need to install for the tests to run.
+The switch `-rs` will show you why tests were skipped and what dependencies you need to install for the tests to run.
 (You can also consult the [tox.ini](tox.ini) file to see what dependencies are installed for each integration)

 ## Adding a New Integration